tangentsoft/pidp8i/doc/uwfocal-manual.md

 Another special case of the `SET` command — `SET Var = Var + 1` is handled by the `YNCREMENT` command.
 This command allows a list of variables to be either incremented or decremented by the value '1'.
 The command `Y K`, for example, is equivalent to `SET K=K+1` while `Y -J` is the same as `SET J=J-1`.
 Of course commands such as `Y N,O-P` are permitted; this one increments the variables `N` and `O` and decrements `P`.
 Either commas, spaces or minus signs may be used to separate the variable names.

-### <a id="execute"></a>`XECUTE`
+### <a id="xecute"></a>`XECUTE`

 The `XECUTE` command has been included for compatibility with earlier versions of UWF.
 Its purpose was to evaluate arithmetic expressions without setting useless 'dummy' variables.
 This is now accomplished by the `SET` command itself simply by omitting the replacement operator.
 Thus `SET FOUT(7)` may be used to ring the bell on the terminal.
 Internally, `SET` and `XECUTE` are identical; it is recommended that `SET` be used in new programs.

 ## <a id="branch-control"></a>Branch and Control Commands

 This class of commands is used to test arithmetic results, set up loops and otherwise control the sequence of command execution.
-There are 11 commands in this catagory — UWF has a very rich control structure built around two fundamentally different types of transfers: the `GOTO` branch and the `DO` call.
+There are 11 commands in this category — UWF has a very rich control structure built around two fundamentally different types of transfers: the `GOTO` branch and the `DO` call.
 Both interrupt the normal sequence of command execution, but the `GOTO` is an unconditional branch while a `DO` call eventually returns to the next command following the call.
 The `DO` command is similar to the `GOSUB` in BASIC, but is considerably more flexible.

 ### <a id="goto" name="considered-harmful"></a>`GOTO`

 This command has the form `GOTO line number`.
 It causes an immediate transfer to the line specified.
 The `GO` command is the usual way of starting the indirect program at the lowest numbered line; it may be used to start the program at any other line as well: `G 2.1` will start at line '2.1'.
 An explicit line number may be replaced by an arithmetic expression to create what FORTRAN calls an 'Assigned Goto': `SET X=5.1 . . .
 GOTO X`.

+### <a id="do"></a>`DO`

 The `DO` command is effectively a subroutine call.
 A `DO` command without a modifier (or equivalently, a `DO 0` command) calls the entire stored program.
 This may be used as a Direct Command in cases where you wish to follow such action with additional commands, e.g. `DO;TYPE FTIM()` might be used to check the running time of a benchmark program.